paulipa/sico-wiki/tools/buyback.md

 6. Press Calculate to calculate the prices for your items.

-7. Once calculated you will be able to see the details for each item you are seeling.
+7. Once calculated you will be able to see the details for each item you are selling.
 Some items may get their prices calculated based on some refining rules and the best price is selected based on the rules applied at your current location.
 The price used for each row is highlighted.
 If there are any errors or items without prices they will show up with red and the explanation for the row can be found down bellow.
 ![buyback-8-450x400.jpg](/buyback-8-450x400.jpg =500x)

 ## Creating the buyback contract
-Once you have calculated the price for your items you can make a contract to the plyer mentioned in the Contract Settings box in the previous step.
+Once you have calculated the price for your items you can make a contract to the player mentioned in the Contract Settings box in the previous step.
 ![buyback-10-507x400.jpg](/buyback-10-507x400.jpg =500x)

 1. You still should have all the items highlighted from the previous section but if you do not then make sure you select the same items you used when you calculated the price.